 The annual budget serves as the foundation of the District's financial planning and control.
 The District is structured to operate according to a calendar year.
-At the August 26, 2020 meeting, the Board approved the 2021 Budget to keep the per capita local dues assessment at \$0.25.
-This figure provided \$1,208,186 in local dues for the District's calendar year 2021 Budget, helping to fund the completion of the 2022 Water Resource Management Plan.
+In 2021, the Board approved the 2022 Budget to keep the per capita local dues assessment at \$0.25.
+This figure provided \$1,208,186 in local dues for the District's calendar year 2022 Budget, helping to fund the completion of the 2022 Water Resource Management Plan.